PhilippeItsMe/ci-porfolio3-py/README.md

     <li>I had to add a message in case of a tie (ex aequo).</li>
     <li>To improve usability, I added the option to answer "Y" as well as "y" to the prompt asking if the player wants to continue playing.</li>
     <li>The computer's guesses were being recorded in the user's guess variable, which I corrected.</li>
+    <li>The Board class and the main function have been refactored to improve modularity and reduce their length.</li>
+    <li>Input validation has been improved to prevent unhandled exceptions and ensure the app remains responsive.</li>
+    <li>Redundant prompts removed: The 'Are you ready for the next round?' question was eliminated to streamline gameplay as requested in the project assesment.</li>
+    <li>Descriptive docstrings were improved for function to enhance clarity.</li>
+   <li>Improvement of grammar and spelling in the texts.</li>

 </ul>

 <h3>Existing Bugs: None</h3>